 You read that right.
 I hate looking young.
+But, why?

 On top of looking at least 5 years younger than I look (I blame it on my genes), I am also an introvert which makes me quiet and non-assertive.
 I don’t go around stating my opinion or being loud which reduces my apparent age even further.
 And for a cherry on top, I am quite short and petite (I blame that on my genes too), which also doesn’t help my case.

 4 Reasons Why I Hate Looking Young